MFarooqTahir/ECommerceTest/README.md

 1. Design the  Microservice Architecture  for the example (diagram that represent  it).  <img src="https://github.com/MFarooqTahir/ECommerceTest/blob/master/Architecture%20Diagram.png?raw=true"></img>
 2. Define the design pattern you are going to use.
 		The project uses
 		 Factory Creational Pattern which means that the objects are created with a factory method of several derived class as requested, implemented in HttpClient in the ApiGateway.
 And Bridge Structural Pattern which means that the object's implementation is seperate from the implementation itself.
+And the proxy Pattern, as it uses an api gateway to mediate the requests to the microservices themselves
 3. Create a .net core project that have the designed architecture  (only to show
 architecture).
  <img src="https://github.com/MFarooqTahir/ECommerceTest/blob/master/Solution%20Structure.png?raw=true"></img>